LTabaro/AI-Driven-Autonomous-Robotics/README.md

 **Further Information:**

-This project will use mobile robots built with the latest AI and sensing technology.
+This project uses mobile robots built with the latest AI and sensing technology.
 The robots have a latest Realsense camera from Intel, a Nano board from Nvidia to support image processing and deep learning etc, proximity sensors, IMU, motors and driving circuits.